brimoran/RDataViz/README.md

   }
 }
 ```
+Example from code published by Daniel Sparing at https://stackoverflow.com/questions/5595512/what-is-the-difference-between-require-and-library

 In this case ggplot2, ggthemes, ggmap and scales will be loaded, or installed and then loaded if not already present.